Freiling87/CCU/CCU/Scratchpad.md

 ####				Best Practices
 #####					Test En Masse
 With so many random variables, it's hard to tell whether the look is perfect unless you see a ton of examples.
-Use a chunk with lots of copies of the same NPC to identify weird edge cases and gradually shape a population aesthetic.
+Use a chunk with lots of copies of the same NPC to identify weird edge cases and gradually sculpt an aesthetic.
 The bonus is that if you decide to share this character on the workshop, you can use that picture to give a more accurate idea of what the character will tend to look like.

 #####					Creative Weighting
 Use the grouped traits and redundancy to your advantage.
 Here's an example trait list:
 > Black Hair, Brown Hair, Blonde Hair, Normal Hair Colors, Normal Hair Colors (No Grey), Wild Hair Colors

 This combination has three copies of the most common hair colors (two copies each are applied by *Normal Hair Colors* and *Normal Hair Colors (No Grey)*.
 Orange hair is demographically rare so it's not added a third time.
-Wild Hair Colors are only added once, because you want them to be somewhat rare.
+Wild Hair Colors are only added once, to make dyed hair somewhat rare.

 #####					Less is More...
 More or Less
 It's tempting to throw a ton of traits into the list.
 But keep in mind part of what makes Streets of Rogue brilliant: That appearances *don't* vary that much in vanilla, because making everything immediately visually identifiable was one of the designer's priorities.